AI-generated

 Facts

-• The association was established for the sole purpose of dealing collectively with Stanfilco on matters concerning technical services, canal maintenance, irrigation, and pest control.
+• Association formed solely to deal collectively with Stanfilco on technical services, canal maintenance, irrigation, and pest control

-• Respondents were hired as farm workers by several member-landowners but were made to perform functions as packers and harvesters in the plantation of the petitioner association.
+• Respondents hired as farm workers by individual member-landowners but performed work as packers and harvesters in the association's plantation

-• The petitioner entered into compromise agreements involving money claims filed by at least three employees (Lorna Paquit, Lovella Dorlones, and Jasmine Espanola).
+• Petitioner entered into compromise agreements settling money claims for three employees (Lorna Paquit, Lovella Dorlones, Jasmine Espanola)

 Arguments of the Petitioners

-• The NLRC erred in finding that respondents were employees of the association rather than of the individual landowners, as evidenced by the payment of SSS contributions by the latter.
+• The NLRC erred in finding respondents were employees of the association rather than the individual landowners, as evidenced by SSS contributions paid by landowners

-• The association could not have exercised the power of control over respondents regarding the manner and method by which the work was to be accomplished, as such authority remained vested with the individual landowners.
+• Petitioner never exercised power of control over the manner and method of work; such authority remained with individual landowners

-• The ID cards, circulars, and memoranda were issued merely to facilitate efficient use of common resources and promote uniform rules, not to establish an employment relationship.
+• The ID cards, circulars, and memoranda were issued only to facilitate efficient use of common resources and promote uniform rules, not to establish employment relationship

 Issues